jovyan123-playground/jupyter-releaser/README.md

 ## Forwardport Changelog Workflow

-- Automatic workflow that runs when an automated changelog PR is merged
+- Automatic workflow that runs when a tag is created on a previous branch
-- If the PR is merged on a branch other than default, it gets the markdown header prior to the new entry in the backport branch.
+- Gets the markdown header prior to the new entry in the backport branch.
   If that header exists in the default branch, insert the new backport entry ahead of it.
 - Opens a PR against the default branch with the new entry.